rtelmore/ISAR/cran-comments.md

 ## Version 0.1.14

 ## Notes:
-* Added new Draftkings data set
+* Added two new Draftkings data set
 * The textbook is still unpublished and is why there is no reference in the description field of DESCRIPTION.
 We are trying to make the R package available to book reviewers.

 ## R CMD check results